Eve-positional languages: putting order into B\"uchi automata: Introduction

 \subsection{Contributions}

-In this paper, we introduce the notion of "ordered Büchi automaton": these are non-deterministic Büchi automata such that Büchi-$\eps$-transitions form a total order on the states (these automata are very close cousins of the "$\eps$-complete" Büchi automata introduced by Casares and Ohlmann \cite{CO24Positional}). \begin{enumerate} \item We establish that languages recognized by "ordered Büchi automata" are exactly the "Eve-positional" "$\omega$-regular languages" (\Cref{thm:oBuchi-iff-evePosi}), \item We propose a polynomial transformation from an "$\eps$-complete" "non-deterministic parity automaton" towards an "ordered Büchi automaton" recognizing the same language (\Cref{thm:NPA-to-oB}). \item We provide a generic determinization procedure from "ordered Büchi automata" to deterministic parity automata, with at most factorial blow-up (\Cref{thm:exists-det-oB}). \end{enumerate}
+In this paper, we introduce the notion of "ordered Büchi automaton": these are non-deterministic Büchi automata such that Büchi-$\eps$-transitions form a total order on the states (these automata are very close cousins of the "$\eps$-complete" Büchi automata introduced by Casares and Ohlmann \cite{CO24Positional}). \begin{enumerate} \item We establish that languages recognised by "ordered Büchi automata" are exactly the "Eve-positional" "$\omega$-regular languages" (\Cref{thm:oBuchi-iff-evePosi}), \item We propose a quadratic transformation from an "$\eps$-complete" "non-deterministic parity automaton" towards an "ordered Büchi automaton" recognising the same language (\Cref{thm:NPA-to-oB}). \item We provide a generic determinization procedure from "ordered Büchi automata" to deterministic parity automata, with at most factorial blow-up (\Cref{thm:exists-det-oB}).
+This determinization furthermore proves state-wise optimal over some languages (\Cref{lem:det-optim}) \end{enumerate}

 Our first contribution implies taking a more detailed look at the "$\eps$-complete" "Büchi automata".
-They consist in parity automaton with an underlying tree-like structure, such that they can be saturated with "$\eps$-transitions" following this structure without changing the recognized language.
-Intuitively, this structure allows to keep track of how advantageous is the prefix read so far.
+They consist of parity automata with an underlying tree-like structure, such that they can be saturated with "$\eps$-transitions" following this structure without changing the recognised language.
+Intuitively, this structure allows us to keep track of how advantageous is the prefix read so far.
 In order to gain a clearer view of the action of each letter, we quotient the states mutually reachable by non-Büchi $\eps$-transitions and follow the approach of transfer graphs (as in \cite{Bertrand_2019}).
-This allows us to view each letter as the set of transitions it induces in the automaton, and observe that this set is upwards-closed for some order $\transleq$.
-We obtain, making use of the characterization recently established by Colcombet and Idir \cite{local-posi}, that the corresponding automata, called "ordered Büchi automata", recognize exactly the "Eve-positional languages".
-We believe that this formalism is useful both thanks to the ease with which it allows to represent "Eve-positional languages", and as it provides a better structural understanding of these languages.
+This allows us to view each letter as the set of transitions it induces in the automaton (called a "tile"), and observe that these "tiles" are upwards-closed for some order ${\transleq}$ over the transitions.
+We obtain that the corresponding automata, called "ordered Büchi automata", recognise exactly the "Eve-positional languages".
+We believe that this formalism is useful both thanks to the ease with which it allows representing "Eve-positional languages", and as it provides a better structural understanding of these languages.